 The TASC exam was introduced in early 2014 as an alternative to the GED (General Education Development) exam.
 The GED is only offered on a computer whereas the TASC can be taken both on a computer and on paper.

-The TASC exam is available in West Virginia, South Carolina, Oklahoma, Ohio, North Carolina, New York, New Jersey, and Indiana, and information about the TASC pass score is found here.
+The TASC exam is available in West Virginia, New York, New Jersey, and Indiana, and information about the TASC pass score is found here.

 TASC Language Arts Writing Test